 2. Uber Eats Doesn’t Always Show You Where The Delivery Is Going

 There are two situations where you won’t be able to see where the delivery is going until after you pick up the order.
 The first is when you receive a stacked order.
 In that situation, you’ll only see where the first delivery is going.
+(Note that it looks like the latest version of the app now shows you where both orders are going.
+The only issue is that it’s sometimes difficult to see because the map will be small and you don’t have much time to decide whether to accept the order or decline it).

 The second is when you receive an order while you’re already doing another order.
 When this happens, Uber Eats will tell you the intersection that the order is going to, but you won’t actually see the map showing you where the order is going.
 This is fine if you are familiar with the neighborhood, but if you’re not familiar, then this can be a problem.